eric-brechemier/enlargeyourpassword/README.txt

-  2011-04-04, Fixed wording, empty generated passwords as well on reset 2012-01-23, Added CSS Styles: pink colors, custom font for title 2012-05-07, Completed support for size S using ASCII85 encoding of MD5 XXXX-XX-XX, Added stealth mode: same foreground/background for inputs XXXX-XX-XX, Added button to copy generated passwords XXXX-XX-XX, Hide generated passwords in stealth mode
+  2011-04-04, Fixed wording, empty generated passwords as well on reset 2012-01-23, Added CSS Styles: pink colors, custom font for title 2012-05-07, Completed support for size S using ASCII85 encoding of MD5 2012-07-21, Added support for sizes XS and XXS using CRC32 and CRC8 XXXX-XX-XX, Added stealth mode: same foreground/background for inputs XXXX-XX-XX, Added button to copy generated passwords XXXX-XX-XX, Hide generated passwords in stealth mode